jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-06-12

+Spent the whole day reading about lexers and parsers.
+I have the grammer and lexer ready.
+I am using `nearley`.
+I should have the prototype ready tomorrow.

+Also I found out Oracle cloud has free eligible arm machines with upto 12 core and 72 gigs of memory.
+I tried out 4core and 6gig config and it's way better than the micro instance which crashes under heavy workloads.
+I will test it out for the coming days.

+Good day, night

 # 2022-06-11

 The reason I buzz my head is because it's one less thing to worry about.
 The plan is to reach to a state where I worry about very less things so I can truly focus on things which matter.